-If you ever wanted to be able to research horse racing, whether this should be to study form or carry out research, then having a pool of racing results data files is vital.
+If you ever wanted to be able to investigate horse racing data, whether this should be to study form or carry out research, then having a pool of racing results files is vital.
 At RacingFormBook we provide the results of each days racing from United Kingdom and Ireland in concise but thorough CSV files.
 Not only do we continually update the results data daily, but we have a back catalog of previous years.
 Visit the Past Racing Results page to see how simple is it is to obtain a large amount of historical data.
 Thereby putting you in a strong position very quickly to get going with your chosen studies.

 The RacingFormBook results data files come in CSV format, as this is by far the most common means of transferring data between applications and systems.